 There is a surprising number of false friends in German and English.
-False friends (the official term being "false cognates") are pairs of words that are often similar in spelling but with a significantly different meaning.
-To help students avoid common misunderstandings, I'm going to post the most frequent and trickiest false friends in the next couple of weeks.
-Today, we begin with the pair Gift vs. Geschenk, both of which exist in English but with very different meanings.
+False friends (the official term being "false cognates") are words pairs of words that are often similar in spelling but with a significantly different meaning.
+To help students avoid common misunderstandings, I have written blog posts on the most frequent and trickiest false friends between the two languages.
+In this post, I begin with the word Gift which exists in both languages but with very different meanings .

-While the English word "gift" refers to a present, the German word "Gift" means poison.
+While the English word "gift" refers to a present, the German noun "Gift" actually means poison.
 So you really don't want to confuse the two!
-The German for "gift" is "das Geschenk".
+The German translation of "gift" is "das Geschenk".
+Let's look at some examples.

 My blog series on false friends in English and German continues with these confusing words: